robjar/neural-networks-first-steps/README.md

 # neural-networks-first-steps
-Neural Networks first steps based on TryHackMe Advent of Cyber 2023
+Neural Networks first steps based on TryHackMe Advent of Cyber 2023 (Day 14)

 ## Zero to Hero on Artificial Intelligence
 Before we can create our own AI, we need to learn some of the basics.
 First of all, let's discuss the two terms.